CodeandCoffeeCommunity/.github/profile/README.md

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

-## How to Support
+## How to Contribute
-Here's some ways you can support.
+Here's some ways you can support to the mission of NY Code & Coffee.
+"To make friends and grow together"

-### Ongoing tasks (Volunteer)
+### Primary Tasks
  We're open to volunteers!
 Here's a list of tasks.
 Ask an organizer if you have any questions or need more context.

 **Open Source Issues**
 - Open Source Maintainer - Review code, test it to ensure functionality, and merge it to production.
 - Open Source Contributor - Resolve issue tickets with code.
-- Operations - Establish process around open source and NYC&C.
+- Open Source Operations Operations - Establish process around open source and NYC&C.
-- Issue classificationer - tagging the issues with the correct tags and identifying newbie-friendly ones.
+- Project Manager/Maintainer - tagging the issues with the correct tags and identifying newbie-friendly ones.
+- Quality Assurance - Ensure things work as expected and bugs are filed in issues.

 **In-person Events**
 - Mentor - Help new devs with vague coding topics.
 Example: be their [rubber duck ]([url](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) for FreeCodeCamp.com
-- Intro Circle Speaker - Run the intro circle and read off a pre-determined script and analyze for feedback
-- Lost Puppy finder - Find people looking lost and begin a conversation to ease anxieties.
-- Developer Advocate - See below.
-We want everyone to do this.
 - Content - We need lots of it.
 Images, tweets, photos, videos, written(add it to our stories!), etc.
-- Quality Assurance - Ensure things work as expected and bugs are filed in issues.

 - Feedback - Issues and/or improvements.
 Incidents of people being inflammatory or harassing.
 Ensure these are bubbled up to organizers.

+Unique roles
+- Intro Circle Speaker - Run the intro circle and read off a pre-determined script and analyze for feedback
+- Connectors - Find people looking lost and begin a conversation to ease anxieties.
+- Developer Advocate - See below.
+We want everyone to do this.

 ### Developer Advocacy Program
 - We're always looking for Developer Advocates.
 You informally report to the lead organizer to help achieve determined metrics around community growth, product vision/strategy, and partnership/sponsorships via your own autonomy.
 Ideally for folks with marketing experience and/or professional software engineers that really like C&C and can bring other software folks!